FOSSEE/st-scripts/using_plot_interactively/script.rst

 ..
 R16

-To the bottom left of the window,there are a few buttons.The right most among them is for saving the file.
+To the bottom left of the window,there are a few buttons.
+The right most among them is for saving the file.
 Just click on it and type the file name.
-We will save the plot by the name `sin_curve` in pdf format.As you can see we can specify the format of file from the dropdown.Formats like png ,eps ,pdf, ps are available.
+We will save the plot by the name `sin_curve` in pdf format.
+As you can see we can specify the format of file from the dropdown.
+Formats like png ,eps ,pdf, ps are available.

 ..
 L16